Genetics, Genomics & Evolution

 GENOME 552 – Technologies For Genome Analysis

-Size Limit: 17 (required for the 12 GS first-year students—already filled up for Autumn 2023).
+Capacity Limit: 17 (required for the 14 GS first-year students); that is, remaining slots will be available on first-come, first-served basis.
 Contact course instructor and state your interest.

 Offered AUT, 1.5 credits, Weeks 6-10